-Nathan graduated from the University of St. Andrews with first class MChem Honours in Chemistry with French.
+Nathan graduated from the University of St. Andrews, Scotland, with first class MChem Honours in Chemistry with French.
 During his degree, Nathan carried out projects in several diverse areas, ranging from lead-free piezo and ferroelectric functional ceramics, to the synthesis of metal-organic frameworks for use in drug delivery applications.

 Nathan is also a competent French speaker, having completed an industrial placement year with the Centre National de le Recherche Scientifique in Paris, during which time he developed enantiopure trifluoromethyl hydroxylamines for use as pharmaceutical precursors.
 Before entering the patent profession, Nathan worked in chemical industry, developing yttria-stabilized zirconia ceramics for use in dental applications.